 Being an ally means supporting equal rights.
 You need to train your children to have clear boundaries with others.
 Swati says, “As parents, we need to set an example for our children and don’t tell them to go through with something they are not comfortable with.
 If the child is taught at home to have healthy boundaries, they will have that with the bullies as well and will know how to stand up for themselves and others.
 We need to raise children with great self-esteem and confidence.
 Parents should keep motivating their kids saying that they are perfectly fine as they are and shouldn’t allow others to say mean things.”

-Swati emphasised that these kinds of positive behaviours must be seen from the parents.
+Swati emphasised that these kinds of positive behaviours must be seen by the parents.
 She says, “If parents themselves don’t react to someone body shaming them, how will the child learn?
 So, the child should see the parent stand against bullying or shaming, whether it’s someone body-shaming the parent or the child.
 This would be enough for a child to learn how to stand up for themselves as well as others.”

 6. Can parents influence their child’s gender roles?

 Simple things like gender roles and gender stereotypes can be explained to a child before getting into the gender spectrum.
 While sharing a personal experience, Swati says, “When her daughter was as little as 2 and a half years old, she saw a car with tinted windows passing by and assumed that an uncle was driving it.”
 So, Swati paused to ask how did she know that it was an uncle driving a car, but her daughter being so young couldn’t answer the question.
-That was a moment that made Swati think why her daughter assumed that the car was being driven by a man.
+That was a moment that made Swati think about why her daughter assumed that the car was being driven by a man.
 She realised, “My daughter had only seen her father or grandfather driving a car because at that time I was not driving.”
 So, Swati took her daughter for a ride with one of her friends, just to show that women can also drive.

-Swati says, “Start with breaking simple gender stereotypes, for example normalising fathers or grandfathers doing the household chores.
+Swati says, “Start with breaking simple gender stereotypes, for example, normalising fathers or grandfathers doing the household chores.
 If a child sees the parents are gender-neutral or they are not stereotyping anything, then that’s a great way to introduce gender roles to them.
 That there is nothing that only a particular gender can do.”
 Every family can make sure that they stand against stereotyping and the child will easily observe and learn.

 7. What resources can be used to explain better?